-A Mercury SmartCraft System instrument package can be purchased for this outboard.
-A few of the functions the instrument package will display are engine RPM, coolant temperature, oil pressure, water pressure, battery voltage, fuel consumption and engine operating hours.
+A Mercury SmartCraft System instrument package can be purchased for this power package.
+A few functions some of the instrument packages will display are engine RPM, coolant temp, water pressure, battery voltage, fuel consumption and engine operating hours.

 The SmartCraft Instrument package will also aid in Engine Guardian diagnostics.
 The SmartCraft Instrument package will display critical engine alarm data and potential problems.